Blog Layout

 Step #1: Eviction Notice

-The first step in the eviction process in California when you evict tenants starts with California landlords serving a notice.
-Each possible ground for starting the eviction procedure has its own proper notice.
+The first step in the process in California when you evict tenants starts with California landlords serving a written notice.
+Each possible ground for starting the eviction procedure has its own proper eviction.

 For nonpayment of rent, landlords must serve the tenant a 3-Day Notice to Pay.
-In California, tenants must pay rent the day it is due.
+Tenants must pay rent to the landlord the day it is due.
 If as the landlord, you provide any grace periods, make sure you address them on any rental agreement.
 If a tenant does not pay or the tenant is late to pay rent, you have grounds for eviction under California law.
-Landlords can also use the tenant's security deposit to cover the unpaid money once they vacate the rental, but don't forget that a security deposit may not cover the full amount owed.
+Landlords can also use the tenant's security deposit to cover the unpaid money once the tenants vacate the rental, but don't forget that a security deposit may not cover the full amount owed.

-The notice gives the tenant 3 days to either pay the due or move out within 3 days.
-If the tenant takes neither of the two options and remains on the property, a landlord can move to court for further help.
+The eviction notice gives the tenant 3 days to either pay rent the due or move out within 3 days.
+If the tenant takes neither of the two options and remains on the property, a landlord can move to the legal system for further help.

-If, when trying to legally evict tenants, a tenant fails to move out of the property even after being given proper tenant notice, landlords can take further action in their California eviction.
-Under law and according to the eviction process, failing to move out after being given notice is grounds for an eviction lawsuit.
-Under the terms of the lease, the tenant may have to pay until the end of the leasing period.
+If, when trying to evict tenants under the law, a tenant fails to move out of the rental even after being given proper tenant notice, landlords can take further action in their California eviction.
+Under California law and according to the eviction process, failing to move out after being given eviction is grounds for an eviction lawsuit.
+Under the terms of the lease, the tenant may have to pay rent until the end of tenancy.

 eviction process in california

-If the tenant refuses to leave the rental after the notice has expired, again, a landlord can move to court for further help.
+If the tenant refuses to leave the rental after the eviction notice has expired, again, a landlord can move to the legal system for further help.
 At this point, any terms made in the lease agreement or rental agreement have expired.

-For tenants who’ve committed illegal activity, a landlord must serve them a 3 days’ notice first.
+For tenants who’ve committed illegal activity, a landlord must serve them a 3 days’ eviction notice first.
 Examples of illegal actions include unlawful business activity, criminal threats, and criminal nuisances.
-Even then, a landlord needs to give the tenant appropriate notice.
-If a landlord fails to give the tenant written notice prior to beginning the eviction process, the eviction is illegal.
+Even then, a landlord needs to give the tenant appropriate eviction notice.
+If a landlord fails to give the tenant written eviction notice prior to beginning the eviction, the eviction is illegal.

-Landlords can move to court once the notice expires and the tenant has refused to move out, even if they're still paying rent.
+Landlords can move to court once the notice expires and the tenant has refused to move out, even if the tenants are still paying rent.
 Unpaid rent or if a tenant violates any of the terms agreed upon in the lease agreement, it's grounds for further action on eviction proceedings.

 Step #2: Court Summons & Complaint

 If a tenant doesn’t move out after the notice period has ended, a landlord can continue the eviction process and move to court and file a summons and complaint.
 This is the first step to getting your case into the court system and you, the landlord, must do so at the appropriate court.
-The proper legal documents must be issued to a court clerk start the legal process.
-In the state of California, the court costs and filing fee for filing a summons and complaint as part of eviction lawsuits will cost you anywhere between $385 and $440 in filing fees.
+The proper legal documents must be issued to a court clerk by the landlord, to start the legal eviction process.
+In the state, the court costs and filing fee for filing a summons and complaint as part of eviction lawsuits will cost you anywhere between $385 and $440 in filing fees.

-This is the beginning of the eviction process in the state of California when trying to evict a tenant yourself doesn't work.
-It can also lead to an eviction lawsuit with the tenant that will often go to court.
+This is the beginning of the eviction process uner California eviction laws, when a landlord evicts a tenant yourself doesn't work.
+It can also lead to an eviction lawsuit with the tenant that will often go to court after filling out eviction court forms.

 eviction laws california evict tenant with proper notice